 Contains Wheat (gnocchi), Milk (cream, Parmesan), possibly Egg (gnocchi), and Pork (sausage).
 Double-check gnocchi and sausage for specific allergen content.

-Save This skillet meal is perfect for busy weeknights yet feels gourmet enough for guests.
+This skillet meal is perfect for busy weeknights yet feels gourmet enough for guests.

 Recipe FAQs